 You need to wear clothes that you can easily take off from your neck and chest.
 You also need to take off any jewellery from that area.

 Facial hair, long hair or dreadlocks can make it difficult to mould the shell.
 The radiotherapy staff will tell you if you need to shave or to tie your hair back.

 Making the shell

 A technician uses a special kind of plastic that they heat in warm water.
 This makes it soft and pliable.
-They put the plastic on to your neck and chest so that it moulds exactly.
+They put the plastic on to your face, neck and chest so that it moulds exactly.